-HSBC is committed to compliance with The Equal Credit Opportunity Act and the Fair Housing Act, referred to as "fair lending" laws, which require consistent, objective and unbiased treatment to all customers during all phases of the credit life cycle without regard to any basis prohibited by law: age (provided the applicant has the legal capacity to enter into a binding contract), color, disability, familial status, marital status (regardless of whether spouses are of the same sex or of opposite sexes), national origin, race, receipt of public assistance income, religion, sex, or the fact that a customer exercised their rights under the Consumer Credit Protection Act (or under any state law upon which exemption to this act has been granted by the CFPB, as implemented through Regulation B).
+HSBC is committed to compliance with The Equal Credit Opportunity Act (ECOA), and the Fair Housing Act (FHA), the Community Reinvestment Act (CRA), and the Home Mortgage Disclosure Act (HMDA), referred to as "fair lending" laws, which require consistent, objective and unbiased treatment to all customers during all phases of the credit life, from loan application and origination to requests for modification or refinancing.
+Financial institutions are prohibited from discrimination on the basis of: age (provided the applicant has the legal capacity to enter into a binding contract), color, disability, familial status, marital status (regardless of whether spouses are of the same sex or of opposite sexes), national origin, race, receipt of public assistance income, religion, sex, or the fact that a customer exercised their rights under the Consumer Credit Protection Act (or under any state law upon which exemption to this act has been granted by the CFPB, as implemented through Regulation B).
 Other laws and regulations, at the federal, state, and local level contain additional prohibited bases.